The Must-Know Tips for Camping With Kids

-Listen ladies, night time is dark anywhere ya go but out in the middle of nowhere at a campsite?
+Listen, ladies, night time is dark anywhere ya go but out in the middle of nowhere at a campsite?
 That is some serious darkness.
 We have likely all experienced the pitch black night whether out at a country bonfire or a previous camping trip.
-Our kids on the other hand, are often asleep before it’s even truly dark outside.
+Our kids, on the other hand, are often asleep before it’s even truly dark outside.
 If they ARE awake, it’s not usually typical of them to be outside playing without some type of backyard lights or those crazy bright city street lights shining down.
 In an attempt to make the kids more comfortable, try hanging some led lights around the campsite, strung between trees or draped around the perimeter.
-Not only does this give the site a super fun and cozy vibe, it also makes things so much less scary for the little ones!
-This is a set I love that not only serves its purpose, but is adorable as well!
+Not only does this give the site a super fun and cozy vibe, but it also makes things so much less scary for the little ones!
+This is a set I love that not only serves its purpose but is adorable as well!

-- String of 10 tiny LED lanterns
+- String of Ten tiny LED lanterns

 Portable Play Pen (Lifesaver for camping with kids)

 Depending on the ages of the kids you’re taking camping, it can often be helpful to have a way/place to contain those little wanderers while you are setting up the campsite, building a fire, etc. The last thing you need on your camping trip is a little one wandering into a poison ivy plant, river, or otherwise hazardous space!
 This one from Summer Infant is a basic Pop’N’Play that will do the trick at an affordable price!

 - INDOOR/OUTDOOR USE – Whether playtime is indoors...